 This knife features an overall length of 11 1/4” with a 6”, drop point, flat ground blade made from 3 1/16”, D2, semi-stainless (requires at least 14% Chromium to qualify as stainless,) tool steel that has been vacuum heat treated, dual-phase tempered and cryogenic tempered to a finished Rockwell Hardness of 58-60; and then coated with a black, “Aspis”, coating to prohibit corrosion.

-In addition, it features a full-tang handle with removable, brown, checkered, canvas Micarta handle scales with a MOLLE compatible Cordura nylon and ballistic rubber sheath.
+a helpful feature is its full-tang handle with removable, brown, checkered, canvas Micarta handle scales with a MOLLE-compatible Cordura nylon and ballistic rubber sheath.

-When I saw this knife for the first time, my first thought was: “now that is how you build a survival knife!”
+When I saw this knife for the first time, my first impression was: “Now that is how you build a survival knife!”

-So, let me start by saying that in my opinion, this is an AWESOME outdoor survival/camp knife!
+So, let me start by saying that in my opinion, this is an AWESOME outdoor survival/camp knife that meets quality criteria!

 First of all, Viper Tank knife features a reasonably long, thick, heavy, drop point, flat ground blade combined with a very ergonomic handle design which enables the user to chop, carve, slice, and skin game with equal ease and that is a very tall order for a single knife.

-The wide blade also provides the knife with considerable strength and yet, the 3/16” spine with a flat grind as opposed to a 1/4” spine will slice like you favorite kitchen knife.
-Plus, the tang of the knife descends gracefully from the handle to form a single quillion with a small ricasso to prevent the user’s hand from accidentally sliding forward on to the blade.
+The wide blade also provides the knife with considerable strength and yet, the 3/16” spine with a flat grind as opposed to a 1/4” spine will slice like your favorite kitchen knife.
+Plus, the tang of the knife descends gracefully from the handle to form a single quillion with a small ricasso to prevent the user’s hand from accidentally sliding forward onto the blade.